What Does Living Separately Actually Imply When it comes to Divorce in NSW?

 Are Shorter Marriages Treated Differently?

 In a word, yes.
 If you have been married for less than twenty-four months, you will be handled differently by the Court.
 In this situation, you will not be able to apply for divorce until you and your spouse agree to attend a counselling session, unless there are unusual circumstances such as domestic violence.
-If either of you refuse to partake in a counselling session, there are other means of getting your divorce through.
-If you have been married for under two years and are considering separation, contact Aaron Legal and we will be glad to set you in the right direction.

 Do you need a Lawyer in order to obtain a Divorce in NSW?